What Are Kidney Stones?

 - Chills, fever, or sweating

 While anyone could potentially experience kidney stones, some people may be more at risk for the condition than others.
-Common risk factors for and causes of kidney stones are:
+Men and women with diets high in sodium, protein, and or sugar may be more likely to experience kidney stones.
+Other common risk factors for and causes of kidney stones are:

 - History of kidney stones

 - Being overweight